 The sub-fund will not invest in target funds where the management fee exceeds a certain level.
-Specific information on the maximum management fee for this sub-fund can be found in the table db Advisory Multibrands - Pictet Thematic New Trends
+Specific information on the maximum management fee for this sub-fund can be found in the table.

 When investing in target funds associated to the sub-fund, the full amount of the management fee/all-in fee of the target fund is charged to the sub-fund (double charging of costs).